OSGConnect/connectbook/start/data/stashcache.md

 [TOC]

-*As of June 2022, users are not recommended to transfer large output files using `stashcp` and instead should use HTCondor's `transfer_output_remaps` feature.
+*As of June 2022, users are no longer recommended to transfer large output files using `stashcp` and instead should use HTCondor's `transfer_output_remaps` feature.
 More information on this transition can be found below.
-Please direct any questions about this change to support@osg-htc.org *
+Please direct any questions about this change to support@osg-htc.org*

 # Overview